Genealogical Record of the Descendants of Alexander Stewart of Balcastle (1756-1826)

 Although all of this is circumstantial evidence, it did suggest that Alexander 'Merchant Sandy' Stewart was the son of Alexander Stewart and Isobel Scott of Balcastle, Borenich.
 The breakthrough came from the will of Robert Stewart of Beckwith.
 Robert and his wife Helen (Ellen) Stewart can be traced back to Balcastle in Blair Atholl, and Robert's will which is dated April 1842 names "my brothers John Stewart, Alexander Stewart and James Stewart" as executors.
 In 1842 there were only two Alexander Stewarts who were old enough to be Robert's brother.
 One was Alexander Stewart of Balchapel and Beckwith, who was married to Robert's sister Elizabeth.
 His parents were Neil Stewart and Janet Fraser of Croftcarnach, Blair Atholl parish, and they did not have a son named Robert.
 So, by elimination, 'Merchant Sandy' must have been Robert's brother.
 There is additional supporting evidence that 'Merchant Sandy' had a brother John as he is mentioned in connection with the timber mills that were built by 'Merchant Sandy's' sons in Waba.

 On 12th February 1822 Alexander 'Merchant Sandy' Stewart married Elizabeth Douglass in Montreal, Quebec.
 Transcription of marriage record: St Andrew’s Presbyterian church, Montreal, Quebec, folio 6: “Alexander Stewart of the Township of Beckwith, farmer, now in Montreal, and Elizabeth Douglass of Montreal, spinster, were married at Montreal on the twelfth day of February in the year of our Lord one thousand eight hundred and twenty two in the presence of the under signed witnesses. [signed]: John McCuan [or McEuan], James McEwen, William McEuan.
 Minister: Robert Easton.
 [Alexander Stewart signed name; marked X for Elizabeth Douglass].
 Elizabeth Douglass was living in Montreal at the time.
 It is interesting to note that the Douglass families from Blair Atholl often wrote their name with a double 'S' at the end.
 In addition her memorial inscription in the Kennedy cemetery, Beckwith, describes her as a 'native of Perthshire'.
-Is it possible that she was from Blair Atholl as well?
+Stewart family papers mention that her sister Isabella was married to Colin Campbell who emigrated to McNab township from Perthshire in 1853.

 -